Advertorial

 TCD Staff

-For most moms-to-be, prenatal vitamins are a must.
-A healthy diet is step one, but it’s easy to fall short on key nutrients that ensure the health of you and your baby.
-If you’re planning to conceive or are pregnant, that’s probably no surprise – but you may be overwhelmed by all the choices out there.
+For moms-to-be, prenatal vitamins are a must.
+If you’re planning to conceive or are pregnant, that’s probably no surprise - but you may be overwhelmed by all the choices out there.

 Combining Dyer’s expertise with hands-on reviews by TCD moms on staff, we evaluated three popular prenatal supplement brands - Perelel, Ritual, and Needed - to help you make an informed choice for you and your baby.